-chi_rho CHRISTIAN SYMBOLOGY
+CHRISTIAN SYMBOLOGY

 Enjoy the site?
-Click here to buy it in book form for only $19.99!
+Click here to buy the paperback book ($24.99) or PDF book ($9.99)!

-© 2001-2023 by Doug Gray.
+© 2001-2024 by Doug Gray.
 All Rights Reserved.

 Throughout the ages, dating back to the 2nd century, documents called Bestiaries were collected and compiled.
 Bestiaries were an interesting mix of fact and fable, weaving new, scientific evidence with long-standing legend.
 Every animal, alive or imaged, found its way into the Bestiaries.
 One of the most popular Bestiaries was called the Physiologus.
 It was translated into many languages and was read throughout the known world.